 - Tiny embedded (8 & 16 bit micro-controllers)

 - The embedded rest (with 32/64 bit CPUs)

 To illustrate the point, I’ve been playing with my new iPhone and did some benchmarks.
 I use a Macbook Pro notebook with a fast Intel CPU.
 Without boring you with too much detail, the iPhone benchmarks at about 1/2 the speed of the Macbook.
 This is pretty respectable for a phone.

 Of course, there is still a vast world of tiny 8 and 16 bit controllers and I’m sure they are very important to some.
 Just not to me or this column.
 Please don’t email me and say that you have created a web server doing SSL, and authentication in 32K on some unknown processor and O/S. I’m sure such solutions are possible, but they always involve tradeoffs and compromises.

 So why not just use enterprise solutions and stacks?
 Why not use LAMP: Linux, Apache, MySQL and PHP, or the windows equivalent stack for embedded.
-Those are pretty capable and proven applications, but embedded devices typically have much less available RAM (think 32 MB instead of 8GB).
+Those are pretty capable and proven applications, but embedded devices typically have much less available RAM and those applications were designed for enterprise requirements.